Xceptance/xlt-documentation/content/en/xtc/040-user-accounts.md

 To use Xceptance Test Center, you need a user account.
 You can easily sign up on https://xtc.xceptance.com/.
 You will be prompted to enter your name, mail address and password.

+After the successful registration, XTC will send you an email to the given address, asking you to confirm the registration.
+You will be able to log in to XTC as soon as you confirmed.

 Currently, your role and projects will be assigned by Xceptance.
 This will change in the future.

 ### Sign Up Using an External Provider